 Why do I see a System Extension Blocked message when I install Dropbox?

-On macOS 10.13 (High Sierra), you may see a System Extension Blocked prompt when trying to run the Dropbox desktop application for the first time.
+On macOS 10.15 (Catalina) or lower, you may see a System Extension Blocked prompt when trying to run the Dropbox desktop application for the first time.
 If you don’t allow access for the system extension, you won’t be able to use Smart Sync.

 To enable the Dropbox system extension, simply follow the steps that appear on your computer as you’re setting up Dropbox: